-On today’s date, Canadian Paralympic and Olympic athletes joined Canada Post in unveiling the final two Canada 150 commemorative stamps, these in honour of Canadian athletes and the country’s success in hosting the Paralympic and Olympic Games.
+On today’s date in 2017, Canadian Paralympic and Olympic athletes joined Canada Post in unveiling the final two Canada 150 commemorative stamps, these in honour of Canadian athletes and the country’s success in hosting the Paralympic and Olympic Games.

 Boldt is a six-time Paralympian who won eight medals in high jump and long jump as well as seven gold medals.

 Woolstencroft, a former para-alpine skier and the first Canadian winter Paralympian to win five gold medals at a single Games, is featured on the Paralympic stamp.

 Canadian high-jump legend and Olympic silver medallist Greg Joy, along with Joannie Rochette, Olympic bronze medallist in figure skating, unveiled a separate stamp commemorating Canada’s success as a three-time host of the Olympic Games—the 1976 Summer Olympics in Montréal, the 1988 Winter Olympics in Calgary, and the 2010 Winter Olympics in Vancouver.

 The Olympic stamp features a triumphant Alexandre Bilodeau after winning the men’s moguls event in Vancouver and capturing Canada’s first Olympic gold medal on Canadian soil.

 The Olympic and Paralympic Games held in Canada inspired a nation, left an indelible mark on our country, and showcased Canada to the world.